 Q. Do I need training to use a defib unit?

-A. AEDs are designed for use by lay persons but if it is possible to train responders then it is ideal.
+A. AEDs are designed for use by lay persons as they offer audible and visual prompts to guide the responder through an emergency.
+If it is possible to train responders then it would of course be beneficial.
 Training helps to familiarise potential users with how to react to cardiac arrest victims and what to expect from a defib unit.
 Within an organisation it is common to have selected members of staff trained to use defibs in case of an emergency.
 At The Defib Pad we offer certificated defib training courses at over 200 nationwide centres.

 Q. Can we train our own staff or do we have to go on a course?